porter-finance/v1-core/docs/interfaces/IBond.md

 function withdrawExcessCollateral(uint256 amount, address receiver) external nonpayable
 ```

-The Owner may withdraw excess collateral from bond contract.
+The Owner may withdraw excess collateral from the Bond contract.
 The number of collateralTokens remaining in the contract must be enough to cover the total supply of Bonds in accordance to both the collateralRatio and convertibleRatio.

 #### Parameters